Pedr0S22/Gloogloo-search-engine/README.md

 Key features include dynamic update capabilities, comprehensive server monitoring through real-time statistics, and the ability to input specific URLs for targeted web scraping.
 This modular architecture allows for easy system expansion and maintenance, making Gloogloo a robust solution for web data retrieval and distributed search services.

+This repository contains work originally done in collaboration with [Francisca Mateus](https://github.com/franciscamateusPt05) and [Ramyad Raadi](https://github.com/Ramyad20) in a private repository belonging to Francisca.

 ---

 ## 📑 Table of Contents